The-CodeINN/todoapp-schoolinka/README.md

 Here's some notes about my submission:

-1. A link to the project repository   https://github.com/The-CodeINN/schoolinkatodoproject
+1. A link to the project repository   [SchoolinkaTodo](https://github.com/The-CodeINN/todoapp-schoolinka.git)

-2. A publicly live hosted URL of the challenge  https://shooltodo.vercel.app/
+2. A publicly live hosted URL of the challenge  https://todoapp-schoolinka.vercel.app/

 Thank you very much.

-Best regards\
+Best regards
-Rasheed Olatunde || Richard Emijere
+Richard Emijere

 # Technologies